 Plain English Breakdown

-The official source does not provide details on which day care centers or family day care homes are exempt from CEQA, leaving some uncertainty in how it will be applied.
+The official source does not provide specific details about which day care centers or family daycare homes are exempt from CEQA, leaving some uncertainty in these areas.

 California Environmental Quality Act: Day Care Center and Family Day Care Home Exemptions